-As with any photo restoration there are many ways to go about the problem.
-You could try to restore one of the patterns on the wallpaper and try clone it over the wall to make the pattern repeat.
-It might be that its so damaged you need to replace the paper all together.
+As with any photo restoration, there are many ways to go about the problem.
+You could try to restore one of the patterns on the wallpaper and try to clone it over the wall to make the pattern repeat.
+It might be that it is so damaged you need to replace the paper altogether.

 This technique can be used with any shapes or patterns or texture to make a wallpaper.

 1- Make a new image with 500 x 500 pixels

 2- For this example ill use a preset brush.
 Select the brush tool from the Photoshop tools pallet.